-The construction of this retrograde mapping relied predominantly on pinpointing shared sequential notes between Ein feste Burg and the Enigma Theme's short score.
-Shared melody notes are identified by diamond-shaped note heads.
-Shared harmony notes are indicated by triangular-shaped note heads.
+The construction of this retrograde mapping relied predominantly on pinpointing shared sequential notes between Ein feste Burg and the score of the Enigma Theme.
+Shared melody notes are identified by diamond-shaped note heads and shared harmony notes by triangular-shaped note heads.

-In explanatory notes for pianola rolls produced by the Aeolian Company, Elgar offered an unusual statement regarding the Enigma Theme.
-He advised, “The drop of a seventh in the Theme (bars 3 and 4) should be observed.”
-He draws attention to these consecutive descending sevenths without explanation.
-The first melodic seventh descends from G to A. The second melodic seventh falls from F to G. Both share the same downward movement, melodic interval, and the note G. The Enigma Theme is a counterpoint to the hidden melody, and these two melodies must inevitably fit together with some overlapping notes in common.
-The shared note between the two falling sevenths intimates that are 77 total note conjunctions between the Enigma Theme and the secret melody.
-As there are 88 melody notes in the Enigma Theme, these shared notes with the covert Theme must be with a combination of the Enigma Theme's melody and harmonic structure.
-Consistent with this decryption of Elgar's cryptic explanatory note, a retrograde mapping of Ein feste Burg above the Enigma Theme produces exactly 77 note conjunctions.
-The precise figure of 77 shared notes bolsters the hypothesis that the two descending sevenths in bars 3-4 of the Enigma Theme encode the precise number of shared notes between it and Ein feste Burg in retrograde.
+77 shared notes reinforce the hypothesis that the two falling melodic sevenths in the Enigma Theme encode the precise number of shared notes between the Enigma Theme and the covert Theme.
+In explanatory notes for pianola rolls of the Enigma Variations produced by the Aeolian Company, Elgar offered an unusual statement regarding the Enigma Theme.
+He advised, "The drop of a seventh in the Theme (bars 3 and 4) should be observed."
+Elgar draws attention to these falling sevenths without providing any explanation.
+There are two back-to-back descending sevenths in bars 3 and 4.
+The first melodic seventh descends from G to A. The second seventh falls from F to G. These two descending sevenths share the same melodic interval and the note G. The Enigma Theme is a counterpoint to the covert Theme, and these two melodies fit together as a counterpoint with some shared notes.
+The shared note between the two descending sevenths intimates that there are 77 total note conjunctions between the covert Theme and the Enigma Theme’s score.
+As there are 88 melody notes in the Enigma Theme, these shared notes with the covert Theme must consist of a mixture between the Enigma Theme’s melody and harmonic structure.
+Consistent with this decryption of Elgar’s cryptic explanatory note, a retrograde mapping of Ein feste Burg over the Enigma Theme produces exactly 77 shared notes.
+That is far too precise to be a fortuitous formation.

-The relatively uniform distribution of shared melodic and harmony notes between Ein feste Burg in retrograde and the Enigma Theme is prima facie evidence for a contrapuntal fit.
-This is especially the case as the source melody's notes and phrase structure remain in sequence and intact within the context of the Enigma Theme's gyrations between the parallel keys of G minor and major.
-More importantly, this series of overlapping notes quashes any objection based on lingering dissonant intervals.
-Any dissonances may be safely attributed to Elgar's grand harmonic design.
-Consequently, rejecting this mapping based on dissonant intervals would be tantamount to rejecting Elgar's use of those same dissonances within the Enigma Theme.
-The rejection of this retrograde mapping based on significant melodic manipulation betrays a surprising ignorance of the basic devices of counterpoint such as augmentation and diminution.
-Such a rejection is unsupported by Elgar's documented history of manipulating melodic subjects to satisfy his artistic objectives.
-This melodic solution to the Enigma Theme confirms that Elgar devised a difficult contrapuntal cipher.
-Those who foist Occam’s razor on a work with the title “Enigma” by demanding that the solution must be simple risk slashing their intellectual wrists.
+The relatively uniform distribution of shared melody and harmony notes between Ein feste Burg and the Enigma Theme is prima facie evidence for a retrograde counterpoint with the source melody’s notes and phrase structure in sequence and intact.
+More importantly, this series of corresponding notes silence any objections based on too many lingering dissonances.
+Any dissonances may only be attributed to Elgar’s grand harmonic design.
+Consequently, rejecting this mapping due to some dissonant intervals would require rejecting Elgar’s similar use of dissonance within the Enigma Theme.
+The dismissal of this retrograde mapping on the grounds of “significant manipulation of the melody” betrays a surprising unfamiliarity with the basic tenets of counterpoint.
+Such an objection is unsupported by Elgar’s documented history of manipulating melodic subjects to satisfy his artistic goals.
+My independent research confirms that the melodic solution to the Enigma Theme is nothing less than a contrapuntal cipher.
+Those who foist Occam’s razor on a work with the title “Enigma” by insisting that the solution must be “simple” risk slashing their intellectual wrists.

 Three Versions of Ein feste Burg

-The form of Ein feste Burg in this retrograde mapping is assembled from three contrasting versions.
-Consequently, it represents an exclusive iteration.
-A side-by-side comparison of Luther's original with adaptions by J. S. Bach and Felix Mendelssohn reveals that Elgar spliced phrases from all three to construct his hidden source melody (Figure 7).
-This “tribrid” was undoubtedly devised to complicate detection while also paying homage to three paragons of the German School.
-Phrase A in bars 17 through 19 comes from Mendelssohn's more austere version characterized by rising and falling thirds, an attribute endemic to the opening phrase of the Enigma Theme.
-Phrase B in bars 14 through 16 bears the distinct imprimatur of Luther's original hymn.
-Phrase C in bars 12 through 14 matches versions by Bach and Mendelssohn that are indistinguishable.
-Phase D in bars 10 and 11 reflects Luther's original as well as Mendelssohn's faithful replica.
-Phrase E in bars 9 and 10 is based on Mendelssohn's more florid adaption.
-Phrase F in bars 6 through 8 and Phrase B in bars 1 through 5 both correspond with Bach's rendering.
+The form of Ein feste Burg in this retrograde mapping is assembled from three versions and consequently represents an exclusive iteration.
+A side by side comparison of Luther’s original composition with adaptions by Bach and Mendelssohn reveals Elgar incorporated elements of all three to construct his hidden source melody (Figure 7).
+When combined with a retrograde counterpoint, this “tribrid” was undoubtedly constructed to complicate detection while paying homage to three paragons of the German School.
+Phrase A in measures 17 through 19 comes from Mendelssohn’s more austere version characterized by rising and falling thirds, an attribute endemic to the A Phrase of the Enigma Theme.
+Phrase B in measures 14 through 16 bears the melodic imprimatur of Luther’s original hymn.
+Phrase C found in measures 12 through 14 matches both Bach’s and Mendelssohn’s versions which are virtually indistinguishable.
+Phrase D in measures 10 and 11 reflects Luther’s original as well as Mendelssohn’s faithful replica.
+Phrase E in measures 9 and 10 is based on Mendelssohn’s more florid adaption.
+Phrase F in measures 6 through 8 and Phrase B in measures 1 through 5 both correspond with Bach’s rendering.
 This fusion of divergent renderings is more recognizable when Ein feste Burg is played forward with the Enigma Theme in retrograde.
-Remarkably, the initials of the hidden melody are presented by the final three phrases (EFB).
-The retrograde mapping gives the reverse order of those same phrases (BFE).
+Remarkably, the initials of the covert Theme are presented by the final three phrases (EFB).
+The retrograde mapping provides the reverse order of those phrases (BFE).

 As the covert principal Theme Ein feste Burg resolves a host of perplexing questions surrounding the Enigma Variations, one of the foremost being Elgar’s persistent refusals to divulge the mystery tune.
 His faith inspired such sacred and predominantly Catholic works as The Light of Life (Lux Christi) Op.
 29 and The Dream of Gerontius Op.
 38, an oratorio that Charles Villiers Stanford complained “stank of incense.”
 No one would ever suspect a practicing Roman Catholic would ever cite the battle hymn of the Reformation, a work composed by a heretic excommunicated by the Pope.
 This dichotomy accounts for his unconventional approach of quoting it clandestinely via a counterpoint.
 As a paean of the German army, Ein feste Burg was sung before battle to embolden their troops and quoted in works like Wagner’s Kaisermarsch to commemorate their triumphs.
 Elgar’s increasingly obstinate refusals to disclose the hidden theme following the outbreak of World War I is easily understood through the lens of the tragic slaughter of millions of British soldiers by the German war machine.
 After the guns of August began to roar across continental Europe in 1914, it was impossible for Elgar to concede any real or perceived sympathy for anything Teutonic without inviting social and professional ostracism.
 To do so was strictly verboten.